The perception of the world out there is indeed a reflection of what is inside us.

 All the teachings from the saints and sages emphasized on the purification of the

 It's pointless if we are trying to practice yoga to purify and quiet the mind, but at the same time we are full of passionate desires and worldly aspirations occupying and stimulating the mind ceaselessly.
-It's like a container that is not clean will pollute any clean thing that we put in it.
+It's like a container that is not clean will contaminate any clean thing that we put in it.